-Richard Norris Williams II who was generally known as Norris Williams was born on January 29, 1891 in Geneva, Switzerland.
+Richard Norris Williams II, who was generally known simply as Norris, was born on January 29, 1891 in Geneva, Switzerland.
 Although born in Switzerland, Williams was American by birth because both his father and mother were Americans.
 In fact, his father, Charles Duane Williams, who was instrumental in establishing the International Tennis Federation, was a direct descendant of Benjamin Franklin.
 When Richard turned 12, the elder Williams began coaching him in the sport of tennis – the sport that would eventually take him to the Olympic Games in Paris in 1924.

 Once he enrolled at Harvard, Norris